mvanthoor/rustic-book/src/back_matter/faq.md

 ## What's wrong with C and C++?

-Nothing.
-I actually like C and C++; especially C, because it is such a small language, and very easy to learn.
+Nothing... and a lot, both at the same time.
+I actually like C and C++;
+especially C, because it is such a small language, and very easy to learn.
 C gives me the same sort of thrill as I'd get from handling a live piece of dynamite.
 No, really.
 I love C to bits.
-If Rust hadn't existed, my chess engine would have been written in C and would (probably) have a different name.
+If Rust hadn't existed, my chess engine might have been written in C and in that case would probably have had a different name.

 These languages are the 800 pound gorilla's in the room with regard to systems programming, embedded software engineering, and also, chess